bren182/doge-dot-mov/README.md

 ### 🐳 Docker

 Launch the application by using docker.
+Run `docker-compose up --build` in the `doge-dot-mov` directory (root).

 > Please make sure you have installed Docker on your machine and that the Docker application is running